error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/commands.md

 **Why GR alone performs worse than the hybrid approach**

-In our dataset, the pure General Relativity (GR) prediction often shows a larger deviation from the observed values than the hybrid Segmented Spacetime + GR×SR model.
+In our dataset, the pure General Relativity (GR) (GR) (GR) prediction often shows a larger deviation from the observed values than the hybrid Segmented Spacetime + GR×SR model.
 This is not unexpected:

 1. **GR accounts only for large-scale curvature**